sourdoughbrett/Bot_Brie_Starter/docs/Bot_Tutorials.md

 3. Open the `OHLC.py` file located in the `/scripts/backtest/` directory.
 4. Update ‘config_file_path’ in `/scripts/backtest/` to yml filepath (ex: "C:/Users/.../..../scripts/backtest_config.yml").

-The structure of the back-testing script is the exact same as the boilerplate script except section 5 now becomes where we add our strategy logic.
-Within the generate_signals function, you will add your strategy logic.
+<u>The structure of the back-testing script is the exact same as the boilerplate script except section 5 now becomes where we add our strategy logic.
+Within the generate_signals function, you will add your strategy logic.</u>

 Here is an example of creating a backtest with the follow crossover strategy with the MACD and Heikin Ashi.
 ```plaintext